rjgsousa/face-liveness-age-detector/docs/index.rst

 Face Liveness and Age Detector
 ====================================================================

-This documentation provides an overview of the Face Liveness and Age Detector (FLAD) project, a powerful tool for creating engaging video content.
+This documentation provides an overview of the Face Liveness and Age Detector (FLAD) project.
 It covers the project structure, key methods, and services implemented.

 .. toctree::
    :caption: Table of Contents